sayedhfatimi/the-contemplative-path-posts/2025-08-18-the-shadow-engine-of-markets-understanding-derivatives-perpetuals-futures-and-options/post.md

 - **Settlement** — at expiry, the contract closes, either by physical delivery or more often by cash adjustment.

-- **Rollover** — positions don’t vanish; they migrate.
+- **Rollover** — positions don't vanish; they migrate.
 Traders close expiring contracts and reopen the next month, creating predictable flows.

 Yet what futures do to the underlying is anything but simple.